nicolasochem/tzip/drafts/current/draft_emmy-star.md

 *  `32 * level_rewards_prio_zero / 2 = 32 * 40 / 2 = 640` tez for baking,
 *  `32 * level_rewards_prio_zero / 2 / te = 32 * 40 / (2 * 256) = 2.5` tez for endorsing.

 This way, security deposits are proportional with the maximum reward.
-The constant 32 is the one used in Emmy.
+The parameter value 32 is the one used in Emmy.

 ## Rationale